luisarizmendi/bootc-images/microshift-luks-tpm/README.md

   - Join the device to an **IDM (Identity Management) domain**.
   - Configure **802.1X authentication** for the network.
   - Prepare the device to use **Certmonger** for automatic renewal of 802.1X certificates.

-- **Dynamic Hostname Assignment**
-  During boot, a script sets the hostname of the device using its **MAC address**.

-- **File Monitoring Systemd Unit**
-  - Monitors specific paths/files.
-  - On changes, triggers actions configured in `/etc/file-monitor/monitor.conf`.

 ---